 People should realize that there are no more safety nets and even though we live a plentiful life, everything could change overnight.
 Stockpiling a few survival foods that can last for generations is necessary if you don’t want to depend on others to survive when it hits the fan.
 The following survival foods should be found in every pantry and here is why.

 13 Survival foods to stockpile:

 These tightly packed dehydrated cubes of vegetables, meat stock fat and seasonings can last for ages if properly stored.
 As survival foods, they have many advantages because one could quickly turn them into a soup or broth.
 You could take them with you on the road and they add flavor to your other survival foods such as rice, beans or pasta.
 To make sure bouillon cubes last for decades, make sure you vacuum seal them.
 This will prevent moisture from reaching the package.
-It is important to mention that one should avoid using bouillon cubes for longer periods of time.
+It is important to mention that one should avoid using bouillon cubes for more extended periods of time.
 They can cause headaches and chest pains due to their high content of monosodium glutamate.
 So the smart way would be to diversify your diet as much as possible.

 Related article: Back to basics: Beans for your survival pantry

 On every survival foods list, we will find salt, although it is not actually food.
 This mineral will never spoil and it can be used both as a seasoning and food preservative.
 When storing specific items, one knows that stockpiling is not only about the primary use of the item.
 It is also about its alternative uses.
 Here is where salt really stands out and besides enhancing the taste of your food, you can also use it to: